bishworup11/SQL-and-Database/SQL Challenges/README.md

 </details>

 <details>
-<summary>  Problem 4.write a SQL query to find the marks, which appear at least thrice one after another without interruption.
+<summary>  Problem : write a SQL query to find the marks, which appear at least thrice one after another without interruption.
 Return the number
 </summary>

 ```sql